-At December 31, 2019, the weighted average duration of defined benefit obligation was 17 years (2018: 19 years).
+At December 31, 2020, the weighted average duration of employee benefit obligation was 18 years (2019: 17 years).

 The calculation of the projected benefit obligation is sensitive to the assumptions used.
 The table below summarizes how the projected benefit obligation measured at the end of the reporting period would have increased/(decreased) as a result of a change in the health care and life insurance cost trend rates by one percentage point.
 In preparing the analyses for each assumption, all others were held constant.